Vaaimai: Plot

 A woman stands accused of helping her son assassinate a politician.
 She needs to defend herself against accusations that she was an accomplice to the plot.

 Production

 Senthil Kumar chose to make his debut with Vaaimai after his other project, Thirudan featuring Vijay Antony, ran into production troubles during 2012.
 The film began production in February 2013, with Goundamani making a comeback to acting.
 It was subsequently shot in places like Delhi, Rishikesh, Haridwar and Kollimalai, but took almost two years to complete, which the director attributed to the inclusion of an animated song sequence.
 Shanthanu Bhagyaraj, when questioned about the film's similarities to Twelve Angry Men, replied, "To my knowledge, we will not be mentioning the film in the credits, as there have been many jury-based films made, and Vaaimai could be inspired by any of them".
 Vijay Sethupathi serves as narrator.

 Soundtrack

 Debutant Auggath composed the music of Vaaimai.
 The audio launch was held on 5 May 2015.
+The song "Kanpadum Un Mugham" is the second Tamil song that Bollywood playback singer Alka Yagnik has ever sung after "Idhu Enna Mayam" from Oram Po.